thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/udp.md

 With these changes, the **nc** utility will wait 120 seconds for the downlink message.
 In addition, please remove the **w1** parameter.

-After you'll send uplink command, you have **120 seconds** to add **firmware** shared attribute:
+After you'll send the uplink command, you have **120 seconds** to add the **firmware** shared attribute:

 {% include images-gallery.html imageCollection="addSharedAttribute" %}

-To make sure that the downlink message sent to the integration, you can check the **"Events"** tab of integration:
+To make sure that the downlink message sent to the integration, you can check the **"Events"** tab of the integration:

 {% include images-gallery.html imageCollection="downlinkMessage" %}